AdobeDocs/id-service.pt-BR/help/library/get-set/getanalyticsvisitorid.md

 >[!TIP]
 >
->Se você for [!DNL Analytics] um cliente, verifique e envie [!DNL Analytics] a ID para a sua função.
+>If you&#39;re an [!DNL Analytics] customer, also check for and send the [!DNL Analytics] ID to your function.
 Por exemplo, os dois identificadores são desejados ao passar a ID do visitante em um elemento de formulário oculto para um aplicativo que usa a API de inserção de dados.
-Nesse caso, você deve coletar e retornar as IDs [!DNL Experience Cloud] de [!DNL Analytics] visitante.
-Consulte [getmarketingcloudvisitorid](../../library/get-set/getmcvid.md).
+In this case, you should collect and return the [!DNL Experience Cloud] and [!DNL Analytics] visitor IDs.
+See [getMarketingCloudVisitorID](../../library/get-set/getmcvid.md).

 **O parâmetro “aid” é um valor herdado**